-If you are separated, divorced or no longer in a civil partnership, you should apply within 6 months of the date you separated from your spouse or civil partner.
-You must be separated for 3 months before you can apply.
+If you are separated, divorced or no longer in a civil partnership, you must have been living apart for 3 months before applying for the One-Parent Family Payment.

 If you are a prisoner's spouse or civil partner, you should apply when your spouse or civil partner:

-If you think you have been wrongly refused a One-Parent Family Payment, or
+If you think you have been wrongly refused the One-Parent Family Payment, or

-you are unhappy about a decision of a Social Welfare Deciding Officer about
+you are unhappy about a decision of a social welfare Deciding Officer, you can

 Where to apply for the One-Parent Family Payment